BRITISH FIELD TRIALS

 Courtesy: Google Books

-A few years later, three Labradors ran in another field trail against a field of mostly Flat coats.
+A few years later, three Labradors ran in another field trail against a field of mostly Flat-Coated retrievers.
 All three Labs were related.

 Munden Single had three Buccleuch grandparents and the fourth descended from Buccleuch dogs.